Medicare’s Inpatient Only List to end per the 2026 Final Rule

-Medicare’s Inpatient Only List (IPO), a catalog of medical procedures reimbursed by Medicare only when performed in a hospital setting, is again under serious reconsideration.
+It’s official.
+Medicare’s Inpatient Only List (IPO), a catalog of medical procedures reimbursed by Medicare only when performed in a hospital setting, will be phased out by January 1, 2028 – a year earlier than anticipated.
 This list, which determines whether certain surgeries and treatments must be performed as inpatient rather than outpatient procedures, has significant implications for healthcare providers and patients.
-Its potential removal – or reinstatement – is stirring up debate, signaling another dramatic shift in how care is delivered and paid for.
+Its removal will result in a dramatic shift in how care is delivered and paid for.

 For healthcare policy experts, this shift was not only expected but reflective of a broader, ongoing recalibration of the Centers for Medicare & Medicaid Services’ (CMS’s) approach to inpatient care.